 The CAP "grant" will only appear once a district has moved funds from the contributing Title programs into the Consolidated Admin Pool (CAP) on the Allocations page.
 Once that has been accomplished, the CAP grant appears on the Sections page, and the district simply enters the budget and narrative information by object code for the CAP budget the same way it does for all other Title program grants.
 Remember to enter the FTE and description of positions funded with the consolidated admin pool.
 Do not include any direct program services in the CAP budget.
-Note: migrant identification and recruitment functions are program specific, not administrative functions.
+When using the CAP, the district must budget all funds allocated to it or an error will result.